PageCloudv1/xcloud-bot/TROUBLESHOOTING_SETUP.md

 Se você ver este erro:

 ```
-❌ GITHUB_APP_ID - This appears to be a Client ID (starts with 'Iv'), not an App ID
+❌ GH_APP_ID - This appears to be a Client ID (starts with 'Iv'), not an App ID
 ```

 Então você precisa corrigir!